KevinWorkman/HappyCoding/blog/_posts/2020-12-06-happy-coding-is-built-with.md

 # Backgrounds

 I use Processing to create the background images.
-See [this page](https://github.com/KevinWorkman/HappyCoding/wiki/Contributing-Backgrounds) for more info on that process, and how to contribute your own background images!
+See [GitHub - Happy Coding](https://github.com/KevinWorkman/HappyCoding/wiki/Contributing-Backgrounds) for more info on that process, and how to contribute your own background images!

 # JavaScript and CSS